-3.2 Accreditation of digital outlets
+3.2 Websites

-To be eligible for accreditation an applicant must register online and fulfil the following Accreditation Criteria:
+To be eligible for consideration for website accreditation an applicant must register online and fulfil the following Accreditation Criteria:

-The applicant must be a professionally run digital outlet dedicated to reporting on the Championship and its events or a professionally run general news or sports digital outlet with a dedicated Championship section.
-Digital outlets run as a hobby are not considered to be professionally run.
+The applicant must be a professionally run website dedicated to reporting on the Championship and its events or a professionally run general news or sports website with a dedicated Championship section.
+Websites built on free platforms or run as a hobby with no commercial profitability are not considered to be professionally run.

-in each case, the coverage required to fulfil the minimum publishing criteria (page 5 of the FIA accreditation form) must be free of charge to the public.
+In each case a substantial proportion of the coverage of the Championship must be free of charge to the public.

-The applicant must submit audited traffic figures for the last three years (expressed as unique IP addresses per year) together with a geographical breakdown of users (i) for the digital outlet or (ii) in case the digital outlet is not an outlet dedicated to the Championship, for the Championship section of the digital outlet.
+The applicant must submit audited traffic figures for the last three years (expressed as unique IP addresses per year) together with a geographical breakdown of users (i) for the website or (ii) in case the website is not a website dedicated to the Championship, for the Championship section of the website.

 Traffic figures must be confirmed by an internet auditor of industry repute acceptable to the FIA.
-In order to be considered, digital outlets are expected to receive as a significant number of unique users per month on their Formula 1 coverage, however reaching this traffic level does not automatically grant accreditation.
+In order to be considered, websites are expected to receive as a minimum 100,000 unique users per month on their Formula 1 coverage, however reaching this traffic level does not automatically grant accreditation.

-The applicant must submit satisfactory evidence of publication on the digital outlet of news coverage of each Championship event in the previous three Championship seasons, together with the dates of publication, correctly bye-lined.
-Personal blogs will not qualify, however digital outlets may contain a blog section related to Formula 1.
+The applicant must submit satisfactory evidence of publication on the website of news coverage of each Championship event in the previous three Championship seasons, together with the dates of publication, correctly by-lined.
+Personal blogs will not qualify for accreditation as a standalone output format, however websites may contain a blog section related to Formula 1.

-For an application for Permanent Accreditation, the representative journalist of the digital outlet must have attended and reported on at least 14 events during the previous Championship season.
+For an application for Permanent Accreditation, the representative journalist of the website must have attended and reported on at least 14 events during the previous Championship season.